 The disadvantage of a straight-cutting bit comes into play when you want to plunge the bit into the work.
 Because the cutting carbides do not extend all the way to the center of the bit, plunging directly downward into the work isn't possible.
 Instead, you'll need to plunge downward about 1/8" and move along your path, then make another pass another 1/8" deeper until the desired depth is achieved.

-Also, straight-cutting bits tend to heat up a bit faster than their spiral cousins, which can cause a variety of problems, not the least of which is burning the wood, which will require you to clean up the burns from the cut before finishing.
+Straight-cutting bits tend to heat up a bit faster than their spiral cousins, which can cause a variety of problems, not the least of which is burning the wood, which will require you to clean up the burns from the cut before finishing.
 That is never a great option.
 In addition, excessive heating of the bit can cause the metal to lose temper, which is a technical way of saying that the bits won't be able to hold their sharp edge on the carbide cutting surface for nearly as long.
-However, if you move through the wood at a moderate speed and don't allow the bit to stagnate in one spot for long, thus keeping the heat to a minimum, your bits should last longer and hold an edge much better.

-So, back to our original question: which type is better?
+So, which type is better?
 As we've seen, it really depends on how you need to use the bit.